jyablonski/debezium-kafka-demo/README.md

 `plugin.name` - Basically just put it to `pgoutput` at all times.

-`include.schema.changes` - Boolean which dictates whether to start using a new Topic once there's a schema change, or to use the existing one.
+`include.schema.changes` - Boolean which dictates whether to send DDL changes and send them to the a Kafka Topic w/ the same name as the database server ID.
+Probably fine to set to false unless you actually plan to have a consumer read from this topic.

 `snapshot.mode` - Whether to do a `select *` from all records currently in the table.
 It will incrementally grab these in chunks if there's a lot.

 `io.debezium.transforms.ExtractNewRecordState` - Flattens the message to only include the record after the NEW changes.
 By default, Debezium will capture both the Old + New record state, but we only want the new one for CDC.

-`transforms.unwrap.drop.tombstones` - Creates a new column called `__deleted` to track when records are deleted.
-Defaults to false unless a record is deleted.
+`transforms.unwrap.drop.tombstones` - When a record is deleted, 2 changes are captured by Debezium: 1 for the record as it was before the delete, and 1 that sets all the columns to null.
+This parameter drops this record that has everything set to null before it sends it to Kafka.

-`transforms.unwrap.delete.handling.mode: rewrite` - When a record is deleted, Debezium will capture the record as it was and set the `__deleted` field to `true`.
+`transforms.unwrap.delete.handling.mode: rewrite` - Creates a new column called `__deleted`.
+When a record is deleted, Debezium will capture the record as it was before the delete & set the `__deleted` field to `true`.

 `transforms.dropTopicPrefix.type: org.apache.kafka.connect.transforms.RegexRouter` - Used to update a Topic's name.